EcmaTC53/spec/markup/main.md

 The `close` method terminates the connection.

+#### `disconnect([callback])` method

+The `disconnect` method initiates the process of cleanly terminating the connection.
+The callback, if provided, is invoked when the disconnection attempt completes.

+> **Note**: While both `disconnect` and `close` methods terminate the connection, `disconnect` is a clean termination whereas `close` drops the connection immediately.
+Once the disconnect completes, it is still necessary to call `close()` to release all resources held by the instance.

 #### `notify(characteristic, value[, callback])` method

 The `notify` notifies the central that the value of specified `GATTServerCharacteristic` has changed to the `value` argument.
 The `value` argument is a byte buffer.
 This method should only be called for characteristics with an active subscription.
 The callback, if provided, is invoked with only an `error` argument.